drycc/workflow/src/applications/using-dockerfiles.md

 running that process.

-## Docker Build Arguments
+## Container Build Arguments

-As of Workflow v2.13.0, users can inject their application config into the Docker image using [Docker build arguments][build-args].
+As of Workflow v2.13.0, users can inject their application config into the Container image using [Container build arguments][build-args].
 To opt into this, users must add a new environment variable to their application:

 ```